 “Does being colorblind limit who I want to be?”

-For many years, people have always enforced a limitation upon me based on one flaw.
+For many years, people had always enforced a limitation upon me based on one flaw.
 I’ve always had a problem with my sight leading me and my family to an Ophthalmologist.
 Protanomaly is what the doctor said.
 Somehow, there has been this unknown stigma from people surrounding me (family friends, distant family, etc.) that “one with colorblind cannot become an engineer.”
 This was a path of destruction that has led me astray from my basic instinct.
 Something that makes me just want to disconnect from the world.

 Concerned about me, my dad tried to cheer me up by gifting me a 90s Toyota Kijang for my 14th birthday.
 I was excited, but not for long.
 As I turned on the ignition key, along with the sound of the stuttering engine, an ominous and viscous black smoke was seen dispersing out from its muffler.
 I opened the hood and was immediately overwhelmed at the sight of the complex organization of the components and the seemingly different colored cables protruding out of the engines.
 Funnily, I felt an immediate connection with that engine.
-I had mixed feelings: contented by the opportunity to play with the machine yet disheartened by the wall - my eyes - that hinders me from getting to more of this object.
+I had mixed feelings: contented by the opportunity to play with the machine yet disheartened by the wall - my eyes - that hinders me from getting to know more of this object.

-It was tough
+It was tough.

 As I studied the Toyota and saw my dad’s enthusiasm in his eyes, I felt a strong pressure magnifying my fear of losing those eyes.
 Trying to retain his enthusiasm, I disassembled all the cables from the engine in an attempt to fix it.
-Disassembling them means I have to know how to assemble them back.
+Disassembling them meant that I had to know how to assemble them back.
 Thus, my frustration rose as I tried to identify their colors.
 I realized I couldn’t stick to my current situation.
 So, I tried enlisting my sister’s help to stay beside me as my color translator.

 That didn’t work out too well as she couldn’t stay by my side forever.
 I needed a better solution.